 We will only hold your personal information as long as it is required for the purposes for which the information may lawfully be used.

 Where any information (which may include personal information) provided to us through our website constitutes a public record, it will be retained as required by the Public Records Act 2005.

 You can ask us to provide you with the information we hold about you and request corrections to it.
 If we have a good reason for refusing a request for correction, you are entitled to ask that a statement be attached to the information that the correction that was requested was not made.

 If you have any complaints, questions about our privacy practices or procedures please contact us.
 We may be able to clarify the need for it or work with you to alter it.
 We will do our best to respond to all reasonable requests in a timely manner.

-Te Whatu Ora, National Public Health System, Health Promotion
+Te Whatu Ora, National Public Health Service, Health Promotion